diamond-diadem/diamond-diadem.github.io/content/en/codes/scientific-computing/opendis.md

 <div align="justify">

-**OpenDiS (Open Dislocation Simulator)** is an open-source software designed to simulate and analyze dislocations in crystalline materials at the atomic scale.
+**OpenDiS (Open Dislocation Simulator)** is an open-source software designed to simulate and analyze dislocations in crystalline materials at the mesoscale.
 This program is primarily used in materials science and physics to model the complex interactions between dislocations, crystalline defects, and externally applied stresses.
 Based on advanced numerical methods, OpenDiS enables the visualization of dislocation movements and the study of their impacts on the mechanical and thermal properties of materials.
 The software is compatible with multiple platforms and features a flexible interface for integration with other simulation and analysis tools.

 </div>